fabeat/php-oauth-client/README.md

 protected resource.
 At your service the user can for example be `john.doe@example.org`.
 This identifier is in no way related to the identity of the user at the remote service, it is just used for book keeping the access tokens.
-The scope parameter is either a string containing space separated scope values, or an array containing the scopes.
-If you do not want to request any particular scope you can use `''` or `array()`.
+The scope parameter is an array containing the scopes.
+If you do not want to request any particular scope you can use `array()` or omit the parameter.

 Now you can see if an access token is already available: